matthewsmithwarren/finapp/README.md

   Then copy the public key to give to GitHub cat ~/.ssh/id_rsa.pub

   Copy the meat of what is returned.
   Go into GitHub settings and add SSH key with paste of what was copied above.
   Save it.

-  Within GitHub, go back out to the finapp repository and copy the link under the Clone SSH tab
+  Within GitHub, go back out to the finapp repository and copy the link under the Clone SSH tab.
   ```

 6. Switch to aws/ubuntu terminal and clone finapp code